Back to Colorado

 Plain English Breakdown

-The bill summary does not provide specific details on enforcement mechanisms.
+The official source material does not provide specific details on enforcement mechanisms or penalties.

 What This Bill Does

-• Defines 'critical infrastructure' as systems or assets that are vital to the United States and whose incapacity would harm security, economic stability, public health, or safety.
+• Defines 'critical infrastructure' as systems or assets that are vital to the United States and whose incapacity would have a debilitating impact on security, economic health, public safety, or any combination of these matters.

 • Exempts information technology equipment intended for use in critical infrastructure from Colorado's consumer right to repair laws.